 All interested athletes need to apply using the jotform via this link https://form.jotform.com/220681290507049

-The selection criteria for the England Park and Pipe Team will be published on the Snowsport England ahead of the selection window.
+The selection criteria for the England Park and Pipe Team will be published on the Snowsport England website ahead of the selection window.

-The criteria will be updated annually and in order to be considered for selection athletes must:
+The criteria will be updated annually and to be considered for selection athletes must:

-complete the online application form with Snowsport England,
+complete the online application form with Snowsport England.

 provide links to video footage of recent performance.